nikhil27gargeya/nikhil27gargeya.github.io/DSA.md

 Linked List: non continguous block of memory that stores a node containing a value and pointer to the next node.
 Nodes not necessarily have to have the same type of value.
 When implementing a linked list, sometimes there are sentinel nodes, which are dummy nodes added to both ends of the linked list and which head and tail always point to.
 Basically an empty list still contains the sentinels (head sentinel -> tail sentinel).
 Without using sentinels, an empty list has no nodes, head and tail point to null.
-Using sentinel nodes eliminates many edge cases when implementing linked list operations. ie. insertAtBeginning with sentinel nodes, head may be null, so insertion requires a separate case for empty list: if head == null:
+Using sentinel nodes eliminates many edge cases when implementing linked list operations. ie. insertAtBeginning without sentinel nodes, head may be null, so insertion requires a separate case for empty list. def insertAtBeginning(value):
+	new_node = Node(value)
+	if head is None:
+		head = new_node
+		tail = new_node
+	else:
+		new_node.next = head
+		head = new_node
+but with sentinel nodes, head and tail always exist, so there is no need for separate case. def insert_at_beginning(value):
+	new_node = Node(value)
+	new_node.next = head.next
+	head.next = new_node

+SLL (Singly Linked List) is where each node only has pointer to the successor element.
 runtimes:
-SLL (Singly Linked List) is where each node only has pointer to the successor element.
 Access element: O(n) because computer cannot identify the memory location like it can with arrays
 Search: O(n) because, in the worst case, it must traverse the entire linked list
 Insert: O(1) at the beginning or after a known node; O(1) at the end if a tail pointer is maintained; O(n) if the insertion location must first be found